 All of us have the ability to accomplish the mission; just at different times.

 Everyone should go at their own pace.
 Some of us can explode right out of the gates and accomplish great things in a short amount of time.
 Some of us need more time.
 In the end, we all reach the same place, therefore it does not matter how we get there.
 During our research, we develop a plan and follow it.
 Our support system will be there along the way and we will have time to enjoy it.

 I was finally able to write today because of what happened to someone I cared about…

 They did not believe in themselves…

-It drives me crazy.
-In this instance, the person had doubts because someone who did not support them told them they were failing.
+This person had doubts because someone who did not support them told them they were failing.